-Chapter 1 Introduction 1-1.
+Chapter 1 Introduction

+1-1.
 Purpose

-b.
-A COI event is an event where the primary purpose is engaging people of influence directly related to military recruiting and/or military advertising.

-c.
-The COI program is intended to create Army advocates through participation in outreach events.
+- a.
+This regulation prescribes policies and procedures for the requisition, approval, conduct, and evaluation of center of influence (COI) events. - b.
+A COI event is an event where the primary purpose is engaging people of influence directly related to military recruiting and/or military advertising. - c.
+The COI program is intended to create Army advocates through participation in outreach events. - d.

-d.
 COIs are those individuals who can help develop a better image of the Army, influence individuals to enlist in an Army Program, or refer names of leads to Army recruiters.
 They can be civic or business leaders (grassroots) educators, members of professional groups, groups of high school or college students identified as class leaders or influencers, news media representatives, nurses, convention officials or other influential individuals or groups.